-- (1) In-the-Money Options are the difference between the market value of the underlying securities at December 31, 2023 and the exercise price of the option.
-The closing Toronto Stock Exchange share price for the Company's common shares as at December 31, 2023 was C\$0.69 per common share. - (2) Unallocated entitlements under the 2018 RSU Plan were last approved by shareholders on May 27, 2021, and the maximum number of RSU shares issuable under this Plan shall not, together with all other security-based compensation arrangements of the Corporation exceed 10% of the issued and outstanding Common Shares as at the date of such Grant on a non-diluted basis.
-For the year ended December 31, 2023, 1,878,320 RSUs were granted under the 2018 RSU Plan to officers, directors, employees and consultants and 1,005,333 were vested and 68,944 were cancelled.
+(1) Value of unexercised in-the-money options is based on the difference between the closing price of the underlying Common Shares on the TSX as at December 31, 2024 and the exercise price of the option.
+The closing price for the Common Shares on the TSX as at December 31, 2024 was C\$1.26 per Common Share.

+Unallocated entitlements under the 2018 RSU Plan were last approved by the Shareholders on May 30, 2024, and the maximum number of RSU Shares issuable under this Plan shall not, together with all other security-based compensation arrangements of the Company exceed 10% of the issued and outstanding Common Shares as at the date of such Grant on a non-diluted basis.
+For the year ended December 31, 2024, 1,881,000 RSUs were granted under the 2018 RSU Plan to officers, directors, employees and consultants and 1,197,709 were vested and 137,132 were cancelled.
 The value of the RSUs is based on the closing price of the Common Shares on the vesting date.
-The RSUs will vest one-third annually over three years, and the amount above reflects the accrual for unvested share-based awards issued in the current and previous years, as at December 31, 2023.
-The closing market price on the issuance dates of March 25, 2022 was C\$1.19 per common share, and the closing market price on March 29, 2023 was C\$1.12 per common share, representing the two RSU grant dates. - (3) The option exercise price is quoted in Canadian dollars as they relate specifically to the Canadian dollar share price as quoted on the Toronto Stock Exchange. - (4) The Awards are calculated in Canadian dollars and are converted into US dollars by applying an exchange rate of US\$1.00 = C\$1.3495, which represents the average exchange rate for the year 2023 quoted by the Bank of Canada.
+The RSUs will vest one-third annually over three years, and the amount above reflects the accrual for unvested share-based awards issued in the current and previous years, as at December 31, 2024.
+The closing market prices on the issuance dates of March 25, 2022, March 29, 2023 and April 1, 2024 were C\$1.19, C\$1.12 and C\$1.02, respectively, per Common Share, representing the three RSU grant dates.

+- (3) The option exercise price is quoted in Canadian dollars as they relate specifically to the Canadian dollar share price as quoted on the TSX. - (4) The Awards are calculated in Canadian dollars and are converted into US dollars by applying an exchange rate of US\$1.00 = C\$1.3700, which represents the average exchange rate for the year 2024 quoted by the Bank of Canada.